 It can be hard sometimes to figure out what is going on from the sidelines.
 It can be tricky to understand why an instructor is reacting a certain way to certain behaviour at times.
 Be assured there is method to the madness and reasons behind everything.

 You, as parents, are paying for your children to attend and learn valuable skills that cover so many aspects of their mental and physical development.
 We would be reticent to not take your trust carefully and seriously and be uncompromising in our approach to instilling the values we, and you, believe are important.

 So it may be useful to provide some insight into some of the lessons and skills we are teaching at many stages throughout a class.

-Water bottles, Karate bag, Mouthguard etc: This is a students responsibility.
-These items are theirs and they need to responsible for preparing and bringing the items they know they need.
+Water bottles, Karate bag, Mouthguard etc: This is the students responsibility.
+These items are theirs and they need to be responsible for preparing and bringing the items they know they need.
 No one else is.

 Badges: These are not given, these are earnt.
 If a student wants a certain badge they need to work for it and can always come and ask for it.
 If they don’t receive a badge but someone else does then they learn self-reflection and awareness of their own behaviour or efforts.

 Gradings: All about handling pressure, overcoming anxiety, having the right “I can” attitude, putting in 100% effort to achieve.
 Goal setting and accomplishment.